El-Mundo/Soundshop/README.md

 The wav saving requires to start a recorder and play the audio once, and all input will be ignored during the record.

 7. The "LAN bokeh" button will lead to a pop-out window asking to set up network for entering a multi-device synchronizing mode.
-To use this mode, please refer to the "v.2.0 New Experimental Function" section of this Readme file.
+To use this mode, please refer to the "v.2.0 New Function" section of this Readme file.
 In this mode, only a host can play or stop the audio, while only the clients can edit the audio.
 Please also note that, after entering this mode, the user can close the pop-out window to go back to the normal mode.